-23 Periodically delete sensitive data in accordance to policies or regulations ✓ 24 Monitor for cyber attacks ✓
+23 Periodically delete sensitive data in accordance with policies ✓

+or regulations

+24 Monitor for cyber attacks ✓

 3.1.1 Backup runtime data

 Runtime data, including video recordings and logs, can be the most valuable assets within the VideoEdge system.
 You can replace or reconstruct everything else.
 Confirm that the following backup steps are being executed: